CUAHSI/gallery/source/gallery/python/Instructional/Hydroinformatics Assignment 8/index.rst

     <div class=example-description>
         <h2> Description </h2>
-        <p>This exercise will download the discharge and stage data from a specified USGS site for the specified time.</p>
+        <p>This script was created in python that can access a specified USGS site and download discharge and stage data for a specified period.
+The python script can create a time series after downloading the data.
+The script is then transferred to jupyter notebook.<br>This script will download and create discharge and stage time series for USGS site  Missouri River at Sioux City, IA (USGS 06486000).
+User can change the site and date as he or she pleases.</p>
     </div>